marshallshen/security_architecture_and_engineering/fall_2010_midterm.md

 > If the digitized fingerprints are digitally signed, this is a pretty good scheme; if they’re not, it’s easy to replace the contents of the mag stripe.

 ## 5
 Random numbers are very important in cryptography.
-Reportedly, the National Security Agency likes to use cryptographic algorithms, rather than strange hardware, to generate these
+Reportedly, the National Security Agency likes to use cryptographic algorithms, rather than strange hardware, to generate these.

+(a) (5 points) What is the advantage of this policy?

+> It’s high assurance — algorithms don’t suffer from the hard-to-trace failure modes of random number hardware.

+(b) (10 points) What else do they need to do to avoid serious risks?

+> They need to pick a true-random seed, and they need to make sure that no insiders and steal this seed.